 Related policy statements:

 The public is not only a major beneficiary of genetics research, but is also an invaluable partner in its pursuit by volunteering to participate in research studies.
 ASHG supports strong protections to ensure the rights and welfare of research participants.
 The Society believes it is incumbent upon researchers to minimize potential harm to participants and to be clear about potential benefits as well as risks of participation in a study.
 At the same time, it is important that compliance with regulations designed to protect participants is not overly burdensome for researchers and institutions.

 The lack of diversity within participant cohorts in genetics and genomics research limits our ability to study variation across the human genome and the genetic factors that influence health and disease, as well as our ability to ensure that every segment of the population is able to benefit from advances stemming from the research.
 The Society supports research policies that foster the recruitment of participants from diverse populations in genetics research.
 As more genetically tailored therapies come to market, it is important that the evidence base allows for their appropriate administration in all patients to avoid exacerbating health disparities.

-The Society supports policies that foster the broad sharing of scientific data.
-Especially in an era of big data, with an unprecedented volume of genomic and associated data being generated, it is critical that data are shared with the scientific community to accelerate scientific discovery.
-This data sharing deepens our understanding of variability in the human genome and the genetic underpinnings of disease, and is key for the translation of scientific findings to clinical advances.
+The Society supports policies that foster the broad sharing of scientific and clinical data.
+Especially in an era of big data, with an unprecedented volume of genomic and associated data being generated, it is critical that data are shared with the scientific community and healthcare professionals to accelerate scientific discovery and to inform clinical care.
+This data sharing deepens our understanding of variability in the human genome and the genetic underpinnings of disease, leading to advances in genomics research and genomic medicine.
 It also maximizes the investment of public dollars in genomics research.
-Data sharing must be conducted in an ethical way that respects research participants and protects their privacy.
+Data sharing must be conducted in an ethical way that respects research participants and patients, and protects their privacy.